TClark1011/react-typescript-calculator/README.md

-This is an extremely simple interactive calculator made in react and typescript.
+This is an extremely simple interactive calculator that was made with react and typescript in a single day.

 ![screenshot](https://i.imgur.com/FoSSWUx.png)